yz4dmin/motionos/FEATURES.md

 # User Features

-These Features are going to be the features that are pushed at launch
+These features are going to be the features that are pushed at launch

 - Journey Planning
 - Live Departures